-Your average HVAC helper has less experience when compared to fully licensed HVAC technicians, but they remain an important part of quality HVAC service.
+Your average HVAC helper has less experience when compared to professional HVAC technicians, but they are still an important part of the team at an HVAC company.

 HVAC helpers often assist with many aspects of key HVAC services, such as: